-Jack Durling is a sculptural ceramicist who creates artworks that are emotively driven by his passion for conservation and wildlife.
-Celebratory of the animal species depicted, decorative techniques are often combined unconventionally.
-These organic embellishments create a visual language that subtly highlights beauty with underlying irony.
+Jack Durling is a Brighton based sculptural ceramicist who creates artwork that is emotively driven by his passion for conservation and love of wildlife.
+Creating both individual and grouped pieces.
+In celebration of the animals depicted Jack uses decorative embellishments, such as lustres and porcelain details upon ceramic forms to create a visual language that subtly highlights environmental and conservation messages.

 Objet Trouve · High Street · Alfriston, East Sussex